This Grilled Tomatoes Recipe is absolutely one of the best ways to add wonderful flavor to any cookout, side for steak, or top a salad!

 We had no idea how incredible grilled tomatoes tasted until we made them one day on a whim.
 Now we can’t stop eating these luscious red delights.
-They are even fantastic left over.
-You are probably thinking that this is a lot of fancy blogger speak but I promise you these things blew me away!
-You gotta try them.
+They are even fantastic left over; pull them out of the fridge and eat once they are at room temp.

 - 6 whole tomatoes